-What does it means to be a ‘surety’ in a bail application?
+What does it mean to be a ‘surety’ in a bail application?

 Since the introduction of tougher bail laws in 2015, bail applications have become increasingly important.

 We take a look at the tests courts must apply in making bail decisions, and case studies that illustrate how bail applications work.

 Bail can be described as an agreement between the court and accused to attend court to answer for a criminal charge.
 When bail is granted, it means that the person is released on certain conditions.

 So, what is a ‘surety’?

 A surety is a person that guarantees the defendant will attend his or her court hearing after being granted bail.
 The surety is required to deposit a security which is forfeited if the accused fails to appear in court.

 Who can be a ‘surety’?